 What we also found that helped transition her to the bottle more frequently was not heating it up before giving it to her.
 It was mostly an accidental discovery when my husband let her drink the last ounce from the previous bottle as a distraction while he heated another one and she gobbled it up happily and begged for more.
 He gave her the melted but not warmed freezer bag he was working on and same thing… She actually prefers to drink it straight from the fridge, which makes it way easier for everyone so no complaints here!
 It also helps create a larger contrast between mama feeding and bottle feeding so that she doesn’t cry for me when the fridge milk is presented to her.
 We do warm it up before bed though, in an effort to be more soothing and sleep-inducing (warms while she enjoys tub time).

 So now that we’ve got the drinking part figured out, mama just needs to figure out how to fill them consistently.
 Pumping is hard work, and way different than the learning curve of breastfeeding.
 My heart goes out to you exclusive pumping mamas!

 Cheers!Yes, there are a few affiliate links in the post, but they are to things I would have linked to anyway, and figured this way I could make a few extra cents towards the cost of motherhood—it ain’t cheap!
+They are of course at no additional cost to you.
 Thank you for any support you can offer.